We Need To Be Teaching Asian American and Pacific Islander History:

 How are we teaching Asian American History now?

-Like many marginalized communities in the US, most of us could sum up what we learn about Asian Americans into a few pages in our US history textbooks— if we’re lucky.
+Like many marginalized communities in the US, most of us could sum up what we learn about Asian Americans into a few pages in our United States history textbooks— if we’re lucky.
 For most American public school students, that might look like a brief discussion of Japanese internment during WWII, the red scare and rise of communist China, a blip about the Vietnam war, and for current students and recent graduates, possibly a lesson on the War on Terror.
 That is, if they make it that far before the end of year exams.

 In these limited conversations, the stories, contributions of, and impacts on Asian Americans are rarely mentioned, if at all.
 In all these historical moments, Asian Americans are painted as “the foreign other” to be suspicious of, never as fellow Americans.
 This serves to isolate Asian American students and educators in the classroom and Asian parents and families in the broader community.

-Discussions of the histories of Pacific Islanders in the US are even rarer.
-Few students in the US learn anything about the histories of the state of Hawai’i, US territories of the Northern Mariana Islands, Guam, and American Samoa, and millions of Americans with ancestry from the islands of the Pacific.
+Discussions of the histories of Pacific Islanders in the United States are even rarer.
+Few students in the United States learn anything about how the state of Hawai’i became a part of the United States, let alone anything about the island’s history pre-European contact.
+This is also true of other United States territories of the Northern Mariana Islands, Guam, and American Samoa.
+Millions of Americans have ancestry from these islands and other parts of the Pacific, yet their histories go completely unexamined in most American classrooms.
 These gaps in our textbooks end up disappearing the voices and contributions of Pacific Islander communities in the US.

-The way we currently teach AAPI histories (when we do) leads to real world harm.
+The way we currently teach Asian American and Pacific Islander histories (when we do) leads to real world harm.
 When Asian American and Pacific Islander students see their community members exclusively painted as a threat when mentioned, and otherwise disappeared from the rest of their textbooks, that causes serious mental and emotional harm.
 And it has major impacts on these students’ social and educational outcomes.

 Paired with the pressure of unattainable standards perpetuated by the model minority myth, Asian students report experiencing adverse mental health conditions, including alarmingly high reports of thoughts of or attempted self-harm.
 Pacific Islander communities similarly experience erasure of their histories from textbooks along with high rates of young people reporting mental health issues.